How do I get my kids to help with the laundry? Here are 7 parenting tips.

 3. Laundry skill level 99.

 Rather than doing laundry like other routine house chores, create a game that levels up as the kids participate.
-Each time the kids have mastered the basics already in place, add little tips and tricks on how it can be done more efficiently, from rounding up the dirties to putting the laundry away.
+Each time the kids have mastered the basics already in place, add tips and tricks on how it can be done more efficiently, from rounding up the dirties to putting the laundry away.
 Start small and slowly increase their responsibility by reducing your involvement in the task.

-4. The game is a foot (or a sock).
+4. The game is afoot (or a sock).

 5. Perfection is not an origami folded washcloth.

-In addition to having them help in loading the washing machine, start teaching your kids how to fold the clothes by starting with something that won't make you crazy.
+In addition to having them help load the washing machine, start teaching your kids how to fold the clothes by starting with something that won't make you crazy.
 Keep it simple, and ask your kids to fold the towels and rags.
 Allow them to imitate you while you fold.
 If they make mistakes, let them.
 When they see how smooth and neat yours are, they will want to know the tricks of perfection.

 6. Narrate yourself out of a job.